abde-louali/schoolProject/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 👨‍💻 Author
-Your Name | Omar Bouazzaoui
+Your Name | Omar Bouazzaoui / Taouil Aboubakr / Walid lkheraq / Abdessamad Louali

 🙏 Acknowledgments
 Font Awesome for icons